 How to prevent it from happening in the future: Always register a new WPML install with a new site key.

-How to prevent it from happening in the future: Only select the copy option if you are still using both sites.
-If you migrate your site to a new URL and won’t be using the old URL, select the move option instead.
+How to prevent it from happening in the future: If you select the copy option, indicate that you want both sites to share credits.
+If you migrate your site to a new URL and won’t be using the old URL, select the option to move all your translation information to the new site address.

 What happens: Migrating a site to a URL that already has credits assigned does not combine the credits assigned to both URLs.
 Instead, you only see the number of credits that were assigned to the URL you just migrated.
 Any credits belonging to the other URL are overwritten.